-Absorbed within the language and aspirations of modernist architecture, design and art, the work of David Ben White seeks to undermine its self-enclosed logic.
-Working within institutional/corporate public spaces that reflect the ongoing allure of modernist mythology, like an interior designer he creates environments that offer a counter-narrative, offering a new set of possibilities to their surroundings.
+He seeks to undermine the self-enclosed logic of modernist architecture, design and art.
+Working in institutional and corporate public spaces that reflect the ongoing allure of modernist mythology, White metaphorically takes on the role as interior designer.
+As such he creates environments that offer a counter-narrative, offering a new set of possibilities to their surroundings.